Hearst Communications: Trustees of William Randolph Hearst's will

 Under William Randolph Hearst's will, a common board of thirteen trustees (its composition fixed at five family members and eight outsiders) administers the Hearst Foundation, the William Randolph Hearst Foundation, and the trust that owns (and selects the 26-member board of) the Hearst Corporation (parent of Hearst Communications which shares the same officers).
-The foundations shared ownership until tax law changed to prevent this.
+The foundations shared ownership with the Hearst Corporation until tax law changed to prevent this and are now independent private philanthropies.

-In 2009, it was estimated to be the largest private company managed by trustees in this way.
+In 2009, the Hearst Corporation was estimated to be the largest private company managed by trustees in this way.
 As of 2017, the trustees are: